29 Sep 2022

 Our petitions are calling on decision makers to take action on our 3 main campaign goals.

-Due to devolution of decision making and specific national opportunities, in Wales the petitions are aimed at the Welsh Government, while in Northern Ireland the petitions are aimed at Members of the Legislative Assembly.
+Due to devolution of decision making and specific national opportunities, in Northern Ireland the petitions are aimed at Members of the Legislative Assembly.

 Setting up your petition